aws-samples/security-driven-cloud-acceleration/README.md

 3/ It automatically creates an Amazon S3 staging bucket.
 4/ It automtiacally downloads the latest Security Reference Architecture code from the GitHub repo.
 5/ It automatically kicks off a CodeBuild project and Lambdas to begin executing the code to enable only the services needed for SDCA.
+6/ It should complete in approximately 20 minutes.

 ## Measuring Results
 * Increased customer security posture through AWS Trusted Advisor scores.